magento/merchdocs/src/stores/b2b-configure-quotes.md

       By default, the following formats are supported: doc, docx, xls, xlsx, pdf, txt, jpg, png, and jpeg

-   - For **Maximum file size**, enter the maximum size of an attached file in megabytes.T
+   - For **Maximum file size**, enter the maximum size of an attached file in megabytes.

       The value you enter might be overridden by the server setting.